 Best Uses for Bell Peppers

 Bell pepper plants can grow up to about 2 feet tall and sometimes even larger.
 Keep that in mind when mapping out their location in the garden area.
 Although this plant produces a colorful bounty, it does so late in the season, so it doesn't really make the cut as an ornamental plant.
 That said, bell peppers can be grown in containers if desired, but they'll need to be close to a 2-gallon size to sustain them.
-They'll also need to be placed in a location that gets a minimum of six hours of sun a day for them to grow properly.
+They'll also need to be placed in a location that gets a minimum of six hours of sun a day for them to grow properly and produce to their potential.

 Much to the relief of those who prefer milder peppers, this pepper variety doesn't contain the heat-producing capsaicin, which is the substance that makes hot peppers spicy.
 Bell peppers have a mild taste comparatively and are often used as part of a stir-fry recipe, in fajitas or in pasta dishes.
 These peppers are also great in salads or on their own as a healthy snack.
 Stuffed peppers are also a hearty meal, perfect for long, cold winter nights.
 The colorful variety and delicious taste make them a popular ingredient in many different recipes.